Rust Trivia

 How do I write an

-(it will no longer be usable by others) and converts it toU
+impl Tfunction that consumesT(it will no longer be usable by others) and converts it toU?

 In the function's signature, you'd have

-based by value, which will consume it. (usually, impl functions receive&self
+selfbased by value, which will consume it. (usually, impl functions receive&self)

 How do I get the address of a value (say, a